BuffaloC/BawolSimulator/README.md

 # BawolSimulator

+#Right now, I know that this program is terrible.
+Believe me that I will fix it!

 # A python physics simulator running off of very simple core principles.
 It is easy to understand with a bit of perusing the code.
 Version Alpha 1.0.1 (we don't even have a proper version system yet!)
 Note for experienced coders: I know that my code doesn't have efficient seed usage as of 3/8/23!
 Let me get this off the ground first.

 # Developer's update:
 This engine is really, really slow.
 If you calculate for maps greater than x 20 by y 20 over 100 ticks, then you won't get a before and after result within a minute.